stackunderflow101/blog/content/post/2021-09-21-containers-deep-dive/index.en.md

 - Low level container standard (OCI) and tools (like `runc`)
 - Tools other than Docker to work with containers (like `buildah` and `podman`)

 Although already mentioned in the Dockerless series, I want to highlight here that the articles from [Daniel J Walsh](https://opensource.com/users/rhatdan) are great.
-For exanple, the series about rootless containers explains how Podman run containers rootlessly using user namespaces (In contrast, Docker by default does not use user namespaces and requires root privilege):
+For example, the series about rootless containers explains how Podman runs containers rootlessly using user namespaces (In contrast, Docker by default does not use user namespaces and requires root privilege):

 - [Podman and user namespaces: A marriage made in heaven](https://opensource.com/article/18/12/podman-and-user-namespaces)
 - [How does rootless Podman work?](https://opensource.com/article/19/2/how-does-rootless-podman-work)